 - 9. Generally the health of the people is excellent although it was noted that a number of them are on Gemo Island.
 I visited a number of villages without prior notice and it was pleasing to see that most villages were reasonably clean and tidy.
-Porebada tends to deteriorate after high tides with bottles, tins and tends to deteriorate after high tides with bottles, tins and general rubbish littering the area.
+Porebada tends to deteriorate after high tides with bottles, tins and general rubbish littering the area.
 Apart from this the level of cleanliness would be below average for the Division however its very position and size does make for problems. - 10.
 Personal cleanliness through the Division is excellent, people washing two (2) to three (3) times a day, certainly their clothing was always neat and tidy and generally well laundered.

 11. The standard of housing was good, permanent material housing becoming more and more predominant.
-The only critisism that could be levelled was that the houses at MANUMANU and KIDO were built too close together with the resultant increase in fire risk.
+The only criticism that could be levelled was that the houses at MANUMANU and KIDO were built too close together with the resultant increase in fire risk.